The requirements below are those approved by the Illinois State Board of Education December 2015.

 - Test of Academic Proficiency (TAP) (test #400) - assesses knowledge of reading comprehension, language arts, writing, and math.
 Test is required to qualify for Advanced Standing. *Check with your advisor about qualifying for a waiver with acceptable ACT or SAT test scores.

-- Elementary/Middle Grades Content Area Test (test #110) – assesses knowledge of language arts and literacy, mathematics, science, social sciences, the arts, health, and physical education.
+- Elementary Education Content Test (test #197-200) – assesses knowledge of language arts and literacy, mathematics, science, social sciences, the arts, health, and physical education.
 Test is required before Student Teaching (deadlines apply).

 - EdTPA - assessment conducted during the student teaching experience including video clips of instruction, lesson plans, student work samples, analysis of student learning and reflective commentaries.
 Students will submit an electronic portfolio to an outside agency for independent evaluation and a fee will be imposed by that agency as part of the assessment.